Who to contact

 Families are responsible for paying child care fees.

-The 2017 Child Care Fee Survey, comparing the 28 largest cities in Canada, found the median full-time monthly fee in Saint John for an infant space is $868, $716 for a toddler space, and $694 for a preschool space.
-See the report for a more detailed look at child care costs nationally.
+The 2019 Child Care Fee Survey, comparing the 37 largest cities in Canada, found the median full-time monthly fee in Saint John for an infant space is $868, $738 for a toddler space, and $664 for a preschool space.
+The survey also included median fees for Moncton and Fredericton.

 The Day Care Assistance Program can provide families, with an income of $55,000 or less, a partial subsidy based on needs and income test.
-Fee subsides are paid directly to service providers on behalf of eligible parents and can be used in non-profit, for-profit centres and community day care homes.
-Parents are responsible for paying an difference between the actual cost of your child care and the actual amount approved.
+Fee subsidies are paid directly to service providers on behalf of eligible parents and can be used in non-profit, for-profit centres and community day care homes.
+Parents are responsible for paying the difference between the actual cost of their child care fees and the actual amount approved for subsidy.

-Starting in 2018/2019, New Brunswick will offer financial support for all preschool children in designated early learning and child care centres.
-Families earning $37,500 or less have access to free early learning and child care services at a designated centre and families earning between $37,501 and $80,000 will receive financial support based on a sliding scale, which considers child care fees, the number of children under the age of five not attending school and the total annual gross household income.
+As of 2019, New Brunswick offers financial support under the Parent Subsidy Program for all children 5 years and under in designated early learning and child care centres.
+Families earning $37,500 or less have access to free early learning and child care services at a designated centre.
+Families earning between $37,501 and $80,000 will receive financial support based on a sliding scale, which considers child care fees, the number of children under the age of five not attending school and the total annual gross household income.

 Families using child care services provided by non-designated centres or families accessing after-school child care through designated Early Learning and Child Care Centres will continue to access the Daycare Assistance Program.

-Find the Designated Centre – Parent Subsidy Calculator here.
+A Designated Centre – Parent Subsidy Calculator is available for families.